Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/36040371/

-• Population: In vitro, animal, human studies.
+• Population: In vitro, animal and human studies.

-• Intervention: PPE with variable parameters.
+• Intervention: PPE with various parameters.

-• Main findings:
+• Key findings:

-• Reduced inflammation
+• Reduced inflammatory activity

-• Type: Narrative/systematic review.
+• Study type: Narrative/systematic review.

-• Strength/limitation: Encouraging; more RCTs needed.
+• Strengths/limitations: Strong theoretical support; more RCTs in humans needed.

 5. Modena DAO, et al. LED PPE on adipose tissue — split-abdomen trial (2023)